rmleon/GorillasCollection/README.md

 3. Easy to manipulate for quick computations
 4. No dependencies on other libraries except Scala's and Java's standard API

 The code has been optimized by looking at the javap output after compilation and by running mico-benchmarks.
-Don't expect a pure functional implementation as a result.
+Don't expect a pure functional implementation.

 Collections
 -----------